agiresearch/AIOS/README.md

 <img src="images/AIOS-Architecture.png">
 </p>

 AIOS provides the LLM kernel as an abstraction on top of the OS kernel.
-The kernel intends to facilitate the installation, execution and usage of agents.
+The kernel facilitates the installation, execution and usage of agents.
 Furthermore, the AIOS SDK facilitates the development and deployment of agents.

 ## 📰 News
 - **[2024-07-10]** 🛠️ AIOS documentation template is up: [Code](https://github.com/agiresearch/AIOS/tree/main/docs) and [Website](https://aios.readthedocs.io/en/latest/).